National Supports - Educational Support

 Middletown Centre for Autism

-The Middletown Centre for Autism was established by the Department of Education, Northern Ireland and the Department of Education, Ireland.
-It promotes best practice in the education of children and young people with autism throughout Ireland and Northern Ireland.
+The Middletown Centre for Autism promotes best practice in the education of children and young people with autism throughout Ireland and Northern Ireland.
 The Centre provides training, research, learning support and assessment and advice to parents, family members and educational professionals.
 It also hosts an annual conference on the latest research and practical supports which is open to autistic people, family members, educators, researchers and professionals to attend.
-You can access their online resources via their homepage - these resources include a Teenage Resource, a Building Capacity Resource, and a Sensory Processing Resource, amongst others.
+You can access their online resources via their homepage - these resources include a Teenage Resource, a Building Capacity Resource, and a Sensory Processing Resource

-The NCSE’s local service is delivered through a national network of Special Educational Needs Organisers (SENOs).
+The NCSE’s service is delivered through a national network of Special Educational Needs Organisers (SENOs).
 They work with parents and schools and liaise with the HSE in providing resources to support children with special educational needs.
+Their FAQs page explains more about their service.

 Parenting Support